wonder-phil/docs/docs/stacks-academy/what-is-stacks.md

 > "...to be a completely separate network and separate block chain, yet share CPU power with Bitcoin...all networks in the world would share combined CPU power, increasing the total strength."

 This is major theme in the design decisions for Stacks.
-A bit of a contradiction in the Bitcoin world, the Stacks network is a Bitcoin L2, but it does have its own token.
+A bit of a contradiction in the Bitcoin world, the Stacks network is a Bitcoin Layer 2 (L2), but it does have its own token.

 This is an intentional and critical design decision primarily for the purpose of maintaining decentralization, rather than needing to rely on a federation.